harygovind/CipherHub/README.md

 # CipherHub
-This is a simple for generating passwords and checking complexity of passwords.
+This is a simple tool for generating passwords and checking the complexity of passwords.

-Run the cipher.py file
+Make sure all the files are saved in the same directory.

+Make sure the directories are specified properly and the correct path is specified.

-If modules are missing, install them using the below command and make sure that all of  these are in the same directory. pip install -r requirements.txt
+If modules are missing, install them using the command below. pip install -r requirements.txt
 Make sure the modules "pyfiglet", "subprocess", "random" and "string" are installed.
 If not, install them manually using the command: pip install <module_name>

-Make sure the directories are specified properly and the correct path is specified.
+Run cipher.py file